 Actually, it’s an alternative press just like all alternative presses – but we’re trying to do it with the technology of the age.
 We’re unashamed libertarian socialists, but most of all we want ideas to come out to play.
 Send us your proposals!
 Our first titles are listed below.
 Click on the pictures below to buy them from Amazon.

-Until the end of August only, Moscow Gold?
+And it worked so well that we’re continuing the offer.
+Until Xmas, Moscow Gold?
 The Soviet Union and the British left by Paul Anderson and Kevin Davey is available for Kindle at the bargain price of £1.99, and Shots From the Hip by Charles Shaar Murray is just £3.49.
 Click on the pictures below to buy them from Amazon.

 First published in 1991, it is a collection of Murray’s legendary journalism on music and much, much more from the 1970s and 1980s in New Musical Express and elsewhere.
 The Guardian described Murray as ‘one of the best British writers on pop music, and this is a compilation of HIS best’ – and it’s published here with a new introduction by Joel Nathan Rosen and a new afterword by CSM himself.